boehmv/2025_UPF1_NMDRHT/README.md

 ## Scope

-This repository primarily aims to provide transparent insight into the high-throughput analysis steps used in the study of UPF1 depletion via conditional degron tags (CDT) in human cells. :warning: **NOTE:** The complete pipeline is currently not optimized to run on different computing infrastructures in a standardized/portable manner.
+-   This repository primarily aims to provide transparent insight into the high-throughput analysis steps used in the study of UPF1 depletion via conditional degron tags (CDT) in human cells. :warning: **NOTE:** The complete pipeline and individual scripts are currently not optimized to run on different computing infrastructures in a standardized/portable manner.
 This means that all required packages have to be installed manually and configured accordingly to reproduce the results.

+-   Additionally, all R scripts used for analyses and to create the plots are available.
+[UPF1_NMDRHT_Analysis.R](https://github.com/boehmv/2025_UPF1_NMDRHT/blob/main/UPF1_NMDRHT_Analysis.R) is the top level file.

 ## Features / Requirements